MarcinKubik/RentalOffice/README.md

 # RentalOffice
 Application lets me catalog equipment in my rental office.
-This stores informations about equipment, who has borrowed it and when should be returned.
+This stores information about equipment, who has borrowed it and when should be returned.
-Informations are showing in clear way in calendar.
+Information is showing in clear way in calendar.